Transforming Respiratory Services

 Define Phase: May 2020 – October 2020

-Develop Phase (a): November 2020 – May 2021
+Develop Phase - Ideation: November 2020 – June 2021

-We started our work to Develop solutions to the problems we had identified by sending out questionnaires, holding individual stakeholder workshops and holding a well-attended joint stakeholder workshop (November 2020).
-We continued our work in a set up of three short-life working groups, which each met monthly during January to June 2021. Â These working groups were extremely well attended and included ideation sessions, guided discussions, and the use of blueprints, prototypes and storyboards.
+We started our work to Develop solutions to the problems we had identified by sending out questionnaires, and holding individual stakeholder workshops and a well-attended joint stakeholder workshop (November 2020), and we continued our work in a set of three short-life working groups, which each met monthly during January to June 2021.
+These working groups were extremely well attended and included ideation sessions, guided discussions, and the use of blueprints, prototypes and storyboards.

 An extensive range of fact finding meetings were also required, with a range of NHS Highland staff, the ambulance service, third sector organisations and commercial suppliers.